MChorfa/978-Grid-System/README.markdown

 		<div class="row-end">&nbsp;</div>
 	</div>

-978 is a 12 column grid system.
-Therefore, you can add as many columns to a row as long as they total the number 12.
-Be sure to total the appropriate number of columns when using the companion grid systems CSS.

-Don't forget to add a "row-end" element immediately after your last column in a row.
-Placing the ending element here will allow you to apply a background image/color to each row separately and it will grow/repeat vertically to the height of your longest column.
+Don't forget to add a "row-end" element immediately after your last column of a row.
+Placing the ending element here will allow you to apply a background image or color to each row separately and it will grow/repeat vertically to the height of your longest column.